Short-beaked common dolphin

-Key feature: Distinctive yellow and grey hourglass pattern
+Key feature: Distinctive yellow and grey hourglass pattern.

 The have a worldwide distribution from temperate to tropical regions.
 They prefer deeper waters and shelf seas, but are occasionally seen near the coast.
 They are regularly sighted from ferry trips to the Isles of Scilly, Isle of Man and through the Bay of Biscay.
-They have occasionally been seen in North Sea.
+They have also been seen in North Sea.

 There have been regular strandings of common dolphins on the Cornish and Devonshire coasts; these appear to be related to damage from entanglement in fishing gear.
-As Common dolphins feed on fish species which are also targeted by fisheries, they are attracted to areas where fishing is taking place and are accidentally caught up.
+As common dolphins feed on fish species which are also targeted by fisheries, they are attracted to areas where fishing is taking place and are accidentally caught.
 Fishing techniques such as purse seine and trawling are particularly dangerous to dolphins.
 “Dolphin friendly” fishing techniques can cause less damage to dolphin populations however do not exclude them from harm and are not “ecosystem friendly”.
 They often can cause greater damage to other marine animals including sharks, turtles and birds.
 Fishing techniques such as pole fishing are more environmentally friendly as they target specific species.
 Other threats to dolphins include pollution, collisions with vessels, decrease in available prey and habitat degradation.
 Evidence suggests that seismic sonar emitted by vessels can cause hearing damage; this could impact upon communication, prey and predator detection and navigation.

 If you would like to find out more about the short-beaked common dolphin in European waters check out ORCA's State of European Cetaceans report.